-The group believes that employees are important assets towards corporate success and endeavors to create a positive and cohesive working environment for its employees.
+The group values people and considers a respectful and fair working environment to be vital to its operations.
 With recruitment policies and staff appraisal system in place, internal employment and incentive processes are standardized and regulated by the management of the group, and strictly executed by the Human Resources Department to attract and retain valuable talents.
 The group aims to build a motivated and efficient work team in order to enhance its productivity and competitiveness.
-Two major subsidiaries were accredited by the Labour Department to award the certificate of the "Good Employer Charter 2020" during the year.

-In addition to the standardized employment and incentive processes, the group offers the eligible group employees with competitive remuneration packages and fringe benefits including medical insurance plan, medical checkup, a non-contributory provident fund scheme and a mandatory provident fund scheme.
-Under the continuous effort in protecting employees' welfare, a major subsidiary has received the Good MPF Employer Award by Mandatory Provident Fund Schemes Authority.
+Apart from the standardized employment and incentive processes, the group offers the eligible group employees with competitive remuneration packages and fringe benefits including medical insurance plan, medical checkup, a non-contributory provident fund scheme and a mandatory provident fund scheme.
+Under the continuous effort in protecting employees' welfare, a major subsidiary has received the Good MPF Employer 5 Years+ Award by Mandatory Provident Fund Schemes Authority.